 To develop a care plan, you will need to carry out an assessment of the person’s holistic needs to understand how to support them.
 There are various tools to assist with this.

 It is a checklist or set of questions about your physical, emotional, practical, financial and spiritual needs following a cancer diagnosis.
-It give professionals greater understanding of your needs and helps identify and address specific problems.
-Once discussed with your key worker the answers form a care plan that outlines what was agreed and any contact details for organisations or services that could help.
-This can be shared with other health professionals such as your GP.
+It gives professionals a greater understanding of your patients needs and helps identify and address specific problems.
+Once discussed the answers form a care plan that outlines what was agreed and any contact details for organisations or services that could help.
+This can be shared with other health professionals including primary care.

-You may be offered an HNA at diagnosis, during treatment or after treatment has ended but you can ask for an assessment at any time if you feel it would help.
-It only takes about 30 minutes to complete and can help you plan ahead – from diagnosis through to treatment and life after treatment.
+You can offer an HNA at diagnosis, during treatment or after treatment has ended but you can undertake an assessment at any time if you feel it would help.
+It only takes about 30 minutes to complete and can help plan ahead – from diagnosis through to treatment and life after treatment.